rafaelharth/indres/README.md

   - The folder `images_{L}_{U}`
   - `history_{L}_{U}.txt` (see `jumpstart/__init__.py`)
   - The file `results_{L}_{U}.csv` which is a small table containing the essential results for these settings

-## Dependencies

-See `environment.yml`.
-You should be able to create an environment from the file without further configuration.

 ## Credit